jmeppley/jupy_tools/README.md

 ### conda
 Something I've struggled with in jupyter is that, while I use any conda env as a kernel for any notebook, it does't pick up the BASH execution path.
 So I can't. for example, just run minimap2 with a bang (!minimap2).
 This module does two things:

- * by just importing it, the bash execution PATH (os.environ['PATH']) gets updated to match the kernel's conda env
+ * by just importing it, the bash execution PATH (os.environ['PATH']) gets updated to match the kernel's conda env.
+You will now be able to run any command line programs installed in your conda env.
  * you can 'activate' any other conda env.
-This is probably reckless as it alters both sys.path and environ['PATH'], but it can be useful
+This is probably reckless as it alters both sys.path and environ['PATH'], but it can be useful.
+Only use this to run command line programs.
+Attempting to load python modules from other environments is almost certain to cause problems.

 ### nb_searcher